tinacms/tina.io/content/docs/reference/self-hosted/authentication-provider/bring-your-own.md

     // Do any authorization logic here
   }
   getSessionProvider() {
+    // GetSessionProvider can be deleted if not needed
     // OPTIONALLY Return a React context provider to that will wrap the admin }
 }